kato-megumi/beep_removal/README.md

 - Beeps overlapping in frequency with dominant speech content may cause slight artifacts in the surrounding audio at the beep frequency.
 - File mode: processing time scales with audio duration (~2-5 seconds per minute of audio).
 - Real-time mode: adds ~43ms latency (default block size).
 Detection requires ~86ms before suppression starts (2-block confirmation).

+For technical details on the algorithms, design decisions, and architecture, see [TECHNICAL.md](TECHNICAL.md).

 ## License